U.S. Rep. Bryan Steil stresses importance of returning to in-person classes

 Steil opened the meeting by focusing on students returning to school this fall, touching on issues surrounding the spring's sudden turn to remote learning.

-"This pandemic, I think, has had some really significant consequences on students and its important that we support them during this upcoming school year," Steil said.
+"This pandemic, I think, has had some really significant consequences on students and its important that we support them during this upcoming school year," said Steil, R-Janesville.

-Steil was able to take six constituents' questions during the 45-minute town hall, with two of the questions pertaining to schooling.
+There was time for six constituents' questions during the 45-minute town hall, with two pertaining to schooling.

-Steil led efforts to allow families to use education savings account, without tax penalty, for virtual learning, Steil said.
+Steil said he led efforts to allow families to use education savings accounts, without tax penalty, for virtual learning.

 Steil was also part of a bi-partisan effort called the Protect Our Children from COVID Act.
 This act, Steil said, requires the Department of Health and Human Services to increase testing to understand transmission involving children, children to adults and children with underlying medical issues.

-Steil said all policy considerations for back to school should have a goal of students being back in the classroom and cited recent Center for Disease Control data saying, "children do not appear to be at high risk for COVID-19."
+He said all policy considerations should have a goal of students being back in the classroom. and cited recent Center for Disease Control data saying, "children do not appear to be at high risk for COVID-19."

 One constituent, Chad from Franklin, explained that he and his wife are worried about the fall since both of their sons have special needs.
 While they were able to manage while working from home, Chad said he is unsure what will happen now that they are going back to work.